 But, before we go further, let's talk about YOU!

 But our administrative tasks can quickly get out of control and it feels like you’re running on a treadmill that you can’t get off.
 Time just keeps moving faster at 1,000 miles an hour, and the paperwork continues to accumulate.
 Have you been there?
 Have you done so?

 You don’t have to be the one doing the running in this equation.
 You can take control of your time and prevent yourself from getting caught up in the terrible teacher paperwork treadmill.

 After two decades of teaching I’ve learned a thing or two about teaching.
 It’s important to foster creativity in our students, but it can be hard to do that when you’re drowning in paperwork and admin tasks.

-That’s why I created this website – to help you get organised and create a classroom environment that encourages creativity and learning.
+That’s why I created this website – to help you get organised and create a classroom environment that encourages creativity.

 When you free up mental bandwidth by decluttering your desk and classroom and employ certain strategies to help save time, it’s glorious and liberating.